srivatsankrishnan/cs249-assignment2/README.md

 # CS249-Assignment 2
 Code and other scripts needed for assignment-2 (CS249-Fall 2020 Assignment 2)

 Currently the scripts are windows 10 friendly.
-We will convert this to python scripts so you can run it on other OS (OSX and Ubunutu).
+We will convert this to python scripts so you can run it on other OS (OSX and Ubuntu).

 The instruction for how to use this repository (assignment 2) is available [here](https://github.com/tinyMLx/Harvard_CS249_F20/tree/master/assignments/person_detection)